adivs1102/task-1-infollion/README.md

 - **Delete Questions**: Remove questions and their children.
 - **Hierarchical Numbering**: Auto-number questions in a hierarchical format (e.g., Q1, Q1.1, Q1.1.1).
 - **Form Submission**: Display all questions in a hierarchical format upon submission.
+- **Local Storage Persistence**: Save and load the form state using local storage.

 ## Getting Started